lubomiro/jenkinstasks/README.md

 ## 4. Pipelines

-### 4.1 Creating declarative pipeline as Job F that contains the steps from Job A and Job B
+### 4.1 Created declarative pipeline as Job F that contains the steps from Job A and Job B

 ```pipeline {
     agent {